priyaaank/roadtripp/_trips/leh-ladakh-adventure.md

         caption: "12 hours later finally entering Leh"
     accommodation:
       name: "The Bodhi Tree"
+      location: "The Bodhi Tree, Leh"
+      rating: 4
-      notes: "Fantastic property, great deals on stay.
+      review: "Fantastic property, great deals on stay.
 Nice views and good service.
 Breakfast buffet, was not the best.
 Sea buckthorn juice was new introduction though."
+    places_to_eat:
+      - name: "The Tibetan Kitchen"
+        location: "The Tibetan Kitchen, Leh"
+        comment: "Ask for Thupka and other local delicacies.
+Even Momos were delicious"
+    additional_considerations: "No more fuel stations till Leh.
+So go back to Tandi if you have space in fuel tank.
+Start Dimox course 48 hours in advance to avoid sever AMS, for adults"

   - day: 12
     title: "Slow Steps in Leh – Rest, Recovery & Quiet Joys"